GaloisInc/crucible/crux-llvm/README.md

 # Building

-The `crucible-c` tool can be built by doing the following:
+The `crux-llvm` tool can be built by doing the following:

 * Clone the enclosing `crucible` repository into a directory `$DIR`.

-* Change to the `$DIR/crucible-c` directory and run
+* Change to the `$DIR/crux-llvm` directory and run

   `./build-stack.sh`

 # Invocation

-In the `crucible-c` directory, to analyze `file.c`, run
+In the `crux-llvm` directory, to analyze `file.c`, run

-    ./bin/crucible-c file.c
+    ./bin/crux-llvm file.c

 You'll see output indicating the progress of analysis, how many proof goals are generated, and how many were successfully proved.
 In addition, the `results` directory will contain a subdirectory for the file you provided.
 This directory will contain an `index.html` file that shows a visualization of proof results overlaid on the C source code.
-If `crucible-c` found a counter-example to any of the attempted proofs, the values of that counter-example will be overlaid on the source code (at the location of calls to create non-deterministic values), and the following two files will also exist in the `results`
+If `crux-llvm` found a counter-example to any of the attempted proofs, the values of that counter-example will be overlaid on the source code (at the location of calls to create non-deterministic values), and the following two files will also exist in the `results` directory:
-directory:

 * `debug-NNN`: an executable file that runs the program and provides it with the counter-example values.
 The number `NNN` indicates the line